jcborras/battleprompt/README.md

 All sorts of prompts for all sorts of battles.

-Customize the snippet below for you environment and add it somewhere in `~/.bashrc`:
+Customize the snippet below for your environment and add it somewhere in `~/.bashrc`:

     battlepromptdir=$HOME/src/git-trees/battleprompt